Baines' Camp: Our full report

 Equipment: No special equipment for children is provided.

-Generally recommended for children: The elephant experience would be quite memorable and a real learning experience for children and parents alike.
+Generally recommended for children: The elephant experience would be quite memorable and a real learning experience for children and parents alike, although the minimum age for this activity is 10.
 Otherwise, the game drives, especially when water levels are high, can be hard going.
-So because of this and the intimacy of the camp, we’d recommend Baines for older children or more mature children over the age of 12.
+Because of this and the intimacy of the camp, we’d recommend Baines for older or more mature children over the age of 12.

-Notes: Wildlife is known to wander through Baines Camp on a regular basis.
+Notes: Wildlife wanders through Baines Camp regularly.
 The pool is unfenced and there is open water in front of camp with very little to act as a barrier.
 Children must be under the constant supervision of their parents.

 Power supply: Generator

 Communications: The camp is in radio contact with the Maun office.
-There is wifi available in the main area, but there is no cellphone reception.
+WiFi is available in the main area, but there is no cellphone reception.

 Health & safety

 Medical care: The managers and guides have first-aid training.
-The closest doctor is in Maun and medical evacuation is available in extreme cases.
+The closest doctor is in Maun and medical evacuation is available in case of emergency.

 Dangerous animals: High Risk